prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Exemplars related settings that are runtime reloadable.
+<p>exemplars related settings that are runtime reloadable.
 It requires to enable the <code>exemplar-storage</code> feature flag to be effective.</p>
 </td>
 </tr>